warnov/CodeLabs-WebDev/Module1-IntroToAspNetCore/README.md

 <a name="Prerequisites"></a>
 ### Prerequisites ###

-> **Note:** All prerequisites have already been installed on the lab machines at Build 2016.

 The following is required to complete this module:

 - [Visual Studio Community 2015][1] or greater